Coping Skills

 Write out your automatic thoughts.
 What’s the internal narrative? (don’t edit yourself)

-Name the emotions you feel (sad, angry, afraid, etc)
+Name the emotions you feel (sad, angry, afraid, etc) and your body sensations (tense muscles, rapid heartbeat, tense belly, etc)

 Describe what behaviors you took, or any immediate urges that came up